WinVector/vtreat/Examples/Multinomial/MultinomialExample.md

 # Using [vtreat](https://github.com/WinVector/vtreat) with Multinomial Classification Problems

-Nina Zumel and John Mount September 2019
+Nina Zumel and John Mount October 2019

 Note this is a description of the [`R` version of `vtreat`](https://github.com/WinVector/vtreat), the same example for the